Phone-GWP-group

 A range of symbols and icons to help protect your products in transit

-The following packaging symbols are commonly used to convey information about how the contents of the box / carton should be protected.
-For example, they can indicate whether the contents are fragile, prone to moisture, which way up they should be stored and so on.
+The following packaging symbols are commonly used to indicate how the contents of the box or carton should be protected.
+For example, they can indicate whether the contents are fragile, prone to moisture, and which way up they should be stored, among other details.

-Please also note that it is possible to use multiple logos together to emphasize specific points (such as the Fragile and Handle with Care symbols) or to convey a range of different instructions.
+Please also note that it is possible to use multiple symbols together to emphasise specific points (such as the ‘fragile’ and ‘handle with care’ symbols) or to convey a range of different instructions.

 Fragile (glass)